 Living expenses and your home loan application

 When you apply for a home loan, you need to provide information about your living expenses.
-With some lenders this will simply mean providing a rough estimate of your weekly or monthly spend on essentials like groceries, transport and utilities, but other lenders provide detailed calculators to garner a more accurate picture of your ongoing commitments.
+With some lenders this will simply mean providing a rough estimate of your weekly or monthly spend on essentials like rent, groceries, transport and utilities, but other lenders provide detailed calculators to garner a more accurate picture of your ongoing commitments.

 The lender will then compare the living expenses figure you provide with the relevant HEM or HPI calculation for someone who lives in your area and has the same number of dependants.
-The higher of these two figures is then used as the basis to determine how much you can afford to borrow and comfortably repay.

 |Yearly difference||$22,998 cheaper for a couple with no kids|